zcourts/higgs/src/main/scala/info/crlog/higgs/protocols/boson/README.md

 written instead of the fully qualified class name.
 In this case the keys and values should be represented in a data structure appropriate for the language de-serializing.

 Both key and value can be empty.
-If either are empty then a type is still required followed by a size of 0.
-If the type is set to null then no size is required.
+If either are empty then a the boson type null, should be written.

 #### POLO
 A POLO contains a __unordered__ set of fields.
 These fields have a name and a value.